Endo International: 2022-3 Bankruptcy Proceedings

 In 2022, Endo's stock fell below $1 as the company faced restructuring of its $8 billion of debt.

-On August 17, 2022 Endo International Plc filed for Chapter 11 bankruptcy protection after reaching a $6 billion deal with some of its creditors.
+On August 17, 2022 Endo International Plc filed for Chapter 11 bankruptcy protection after reaching a $6 billion deal with some of its creditors that related to opioid litigation in the US and a $6 billion deal with creditors, including for settling lawsuits.